Chromium(IV) oxide: Producers

 DuPont licensed the product to Sony in Japan and BASF in Germany in the early 1970s for regional production and distribution.
 Japanese competitors developed cobalt-adsorbed (TDK: Avilyn) and cobalt ferrite (Maxell: Epitaxial) "chrome equivalent" Type II audio cassettes and various videotape formats as substitutes.
 Added to that was the problem that the production of CrO_{2} yielded toxic by-products of which Japanese manufacturers had great difficulty properly disposing.
-BASF eventually became the largest producer of both the chromium dioxide pigment and chrome tapes, basing its VHS & S-VHS video tape, audio cassettes, and 3480 data cartridges on this formulation.
-DuPont and BASF had also introduced chrome-cobalt "blended" oxide pigments which combined about 70% cobalt-modified iron oxide with 30% chrome oxide into a single coating, presumably to offer improved performance at lower costs than pure chrome.
+BASF eventually became the largest producer of both the chromium dioxide pigments and chrome tapes, basing its VHS & S-VHS video tape, audio cassettes, and 3480 data cartridges on different versions of this magnetic pigment.
+DuPont and BASF had also introduced chrome-cobalt "blended" oxide pigments which combined about 15% cobalt-modified iron oxide with 85% chrome oxide into a single coating in order to improve maximum output levels at longer wavelengths.
 Many high-grade VHS tapes also used much smaller amounts of chrome in their formulations because its magnetic properties combined with its cleaning effects on heads made it a better choice than aluminium oxide or other non-magnetic materials added to VHS tape to keep heads clean.
 DuPont discontinued its production of chromium dioxide particles in the 1990s.
-In addition to BASF, which no longer owns a tape manufacturing division, Bayer AG of Germany, Toda Kogyo and Sakai Chemical of Japan also do or can produce the magnetic particles for commercial applications.
+In addition to BASF, which no longer owns a tape manufacturing division, Bayer AG of Germany, as well as Toda Kogyo and Sakai Chemical of Japan, can also produce the magnetic particles for commercial applications.